 How is it used?

 - To confirm a diagnosis of anaphylaxis.
-Anaphylaxis is primarily diagnosed clinically, but a total tryptase may be requested, to help confirm anaphylaxis as the cause of someone's acute symptoms.
+Anaphylaxis is primarily diagnosed clinically, but a total tryptase should be requested, to help confirm anaphylaxis as the cause of someone's acute symptoms.
 This is especially true if the person has recurrent episodes and/or if the diagnosis is uncertain.

 - To help diagnose mastocytosis (too many mast cells) or a mast cell activation disorder.
 Mastocytosis is a rare group of disorders associated with an abnormal increase in the number of mast cells, which may accumulate in the skin (cutaneous mastocytosis) or in organs throughout the body (systemic mastocytosis).